jimmyn/aws-elasticsearch-model/README.md

 ```

 ## Exclude fields
-To completly exclude fields from ElasticSearch you can provide `excludedFields` option.
-This option will remove the field before data is submited.
+To completely exclude fields from Elasticsearch you can provide `excludedFields` option.
+This option will remove the field before data is submitted.

 ```typescript
 const elasticModel = new ElasticModel({